 There Wadding established a first-class school of philosophy and theology and Franciscan formation, thanks to the influx of a large number of friar professors and students of outstanding ability.
 St Isidore's sent back to Ireland many preachers and missioners who played a positive role in the renewal of the catholic church and Franciscan life in Ireland.
 The college, which occupies a distinguished place in modern Irish history, also became under Wadding the centre of a remarkable revival of Scotism in seventeenth-century Europe.
 When he was in Portugal and later at Salamanca he developed an abiding admiration for the medieval Franciscan scholastic John Duns Scotus, the ‘Subtle Doctor’.
 St Isidore's made a twofold contribution to Scotism: writings and professors.
 Wadding's greatest service to Scotism was the publication (1639) of the first critical edition of the works of John Duns Scotus in sixteen folio volumes.
 Its impact was immense.
 It inspired a very large number of commentaries and cursus.
 Within a few years of the founding of his Roman studium Wadding received many requests to provide professors of philosophy and theology to the various studia of the Franciscan order.
 By the 1640s teachers were also sought by other religious orders and by diocesan seminaries, such was Wadding's international reputation.
 Between 1625 and 1660 St Isidore's supplied more than seventy professors of philosophy and theology.
 As a positive contribution to the reawakening of interest in the thought of Duns Scotus, Wadding introduced at St Isidore's public scholastic debates and the defence of printed selected theses in philosophy and theology.
 These renowned disputes, which later were held in the aula maxima, were often attended by prominent figures, clerical and lay, such as Girolamo Cardinal Colonna (1628), Girolamo Cardinal Vidoni (1629), Francesco Cardinal Barberini (1635), brother of Urban VIII, Pietro Antonio Borghese (1644), and Pope Innocent X (1649).

 Wadding also founded a small Roman seminary for Irish secular priests, with the patronage and munificence of Ludovico Cardinal Ludovisi, nephew of Gregory XV, whose successor, Urban VIII, appointed Ludovisi cardinal protector of Ireland.
 In November 1627 he agreed that Wadding should rent a small house opposite St Isidore's.
 These were the humble beginnings of what was to become the Pontifical Irish College, Rome.
 The Ludovisian seminary was directed by Wadding and his confrères until the Jesuits took possession on 8 February 1635 because of a surprise disposition in the will of Ludovisi, who had died in 1632.
-A third foundation of Luke Wadding was the novitiate friary of S. Maria del Piano at Capranica di Sutri, 54 kilometres north of Rome on the Via Cassia, which was authorised by papal brief by Alexander VII on 8 May 1656 during the Cromwellian persecution in Ireland.
+A third foundation of Luke Wadding was the novitiate friary of S. Maria del Piano at Capranica di Sutri, 54 km north of Rome on the Via Cassia, which was authorised by papal brief by Alexander VII on 8 May 1656 during the Cromwellian persecution in Ireland.

 Major works In 1623 Wadding published the first printed edition of the writings of St Francis of Assisi in a quarto volume of more than 600 pages.
 From then to the end of his life his publications averaged out at well over a volume a year.
 Significantly his greatest work is his history of the Franciscan order, the Annales minorum in eight very large volumes published between 1625 and 1654.
 Telling the story of more than three centuries of Franciscanism, it was a vast undertaking, which would have frightened a man of stronger health and weaker commitment.
 These annals, with generous quotations from sources and intelligent exposition, will not, in all probability, be completely superseded.
 As his researches progressed he received special permission for his work from Gregory XV and Urban VIII; the papal librarian, Cardinal Cobelluzzi, and the prefect of the Vatican Archives, Nicola Alemanni, gave him generous access to the archives to read and copy documents.
 His work was similarly facilitated by the order's general superiors, who also organised cooperation from the various provinces and thus enriched the archives of St Isidore's with priceless historical and literary treasures.
 Wadding amassed material for many scholarly works, some of which were never published.
 He had eighteen large volumes of transcripts of papal bulls and briefs, because he had planned a history of the six popes from Clement VIII to Innocent X and of the cardinals created by them, which had reached two manuscript volumes before his death.